Consensys/quorum/docs/Privacy/Tessera/Tessera Services/Keys/Keys.md

     tessera --keys.keyData.privateKeyPath <path to keyfile> --keys.keyData.config.data.aopts.algorithm <algorithm> --keys.keyData.config.data.aopts.iterations <iterations> --keys.keyData.config.data.aopts.memory <memory> --keys.keyData.config.data.aopts.parallelism <parallelism>
     ```
     All options have been overriden here but only the options you wish to alter from their defaults need to be provided.

+!!! note
+    By default the `-updatepassword` commands can be used to update the password of [NaCl](https://nacl.cr.yp.to/) compatible keys.

+    As of Tessera v0.10.2, the `--encryptor.type=EC` CLI option can be provided to update keys of different types.
+See [encryptor config](../../../Configuration/Configuration Overview/#encryptor-supporting-alternative-curves-in-tessera) for more details.